wendux/DSBridge-Android/readme.md

 ### More about DWebview

-In DWebview, the fellowing functions will execute in main thread automaticlly, you need not to swith thread by yourself.
+In DWebview, the following functions will execute in main thread automatically, you need not to switch thread by yourself.

 ```java
 void loadUrl( String url)